sgcodigo/glory/README.md

 *Livedata*
 ```
-dependencies {
-  implementation 'com.github.sgcodigo.glory:mvi-livedata:latest_version'
-}
+  Under development ...
 ```
 ## Playing with samples
+Refer to sample-clean-mvi module the implementation of Rx version of the lib.
+That sample also uses clean architecture along side mvi.

-Before opening the sample-livedata project, you need to firt replace the fake api key in **confidential.properties** with your **TMDB** api key:
+For sample-livedata project to work, you first need to replace the fake api key in **confidential.properties** with your **TMDB** api key:
 ```
 TMDB_API_KEY = "your_api_key"
 ```